25 of the Best Irish Comedians: The Irish Humour

 21. Mark Hayes

-Cork Native, Mark Hayes has really made a name for himself, not just in Ireland but over in America.
-He has been described as one of Ireland’s craziest & wittiest comedians, and a great writer & poet.
+Cork native Mark Hayes has really made a name for himself, not just in Ireland but also over in America.
+He has been described as one of Ireland’s craziest & wittiest comedians and a great writer & poet.

 Not only is he thriving in the comedy world, but he is also the author of three great books.
 His book ‘RanDumb: The Adventures of an Irish Guy in LA’ was number one on Amazon Humour.

 Mark also writes a weekly column for the Irish Examiner discussing life in Los Angeles as an Irish man.
-However, that isn’t all, Hayes has his own show “Luck of the Irish Night” at the Laughing Factory every Friday night.
-In LA, you’ll usually find him performing all around the place opening for comedian Chris D’Elia.
+However, that isn’t all.
+Hayes has his own show, “Luck of the Irish Night”, at the Laughing Factory every Friday night.
+In LA, you’ll usually find him performing across venues or opening for comedian Chris D’Elia.

-Mark is a man of many talents, also writing scripts and producing comedy sketches on YouTube.
+Mark is a man of many talents.
+He keeps busy by also writing scripts and producing comedy sketches on YouTube.
 So, be sure to check out his comical work for a few laughs.

 20. Hal Roach